luizbgomide/sovereign/spells.md

 ### Raise Grave Knight - Level 4
 The corpse used for this spell must be of a relatively powerful creature with at least four hit dice or levels.

 The result is much like that of the Raise Corpse spell, but this undead servitor is much stronger, with 4 HD, AC 15, a Move of 40’/action, a +1 skill bonus, saves of 13+, Instinct 0, Morale of 12, and a melee attack of +6/1d10, assuming it doesn’t use a normal weapon.
 It is fully intelligent and self-willed, albeit utterly devoted to its creator, and it remembers a significant amount about its prior life.
-A grave knight regains all lost hit points at dusk each day, assuming it’s not destroyed.
+A grave knight regains all lost HP at dusk each day, assuming it’s not destroyed.
 A caster may have only one grave knight active at a time.

-One that has been reduced to zero hit points is destroyed and can only be rebuilt with a month of painstaking repair and re-enchantment.
+One that has been reduced to zero HP is destroyed and can only be rebuilt with a month of painstaking repair and re-enchantment.

 ### Call of the Tomb - Level 5
 The necromancer invokes the inescapable urge for self-dissolution within the substance of all that exists, amplifying the weight of their own mortality.